bufbuild/protobuf-es/MANUAL.md

 - First-class TypeScript support
 - Generation of idiomatic JavaScript and TypeScript code
 - Generation of [much smaller bundles][bundle-size]
-- Implementation of all proto3 features, including the [canonical JSON format][canonical-json]
+- Implementation of all proto3 features, including [ProtoJSON][protobuf.dev/protojson]
 - Implementation of all proto2 features except for the text format
 - Support for Editions
 - Usage of standard JavaScript APIs instead of the [Closure Library][closure]